DavidAnson/markdownlint-cli2/README.md

     parent directory.
 - Paths beginning with `~` are resolved relative to the user's home directory (typically `$HOME` on UNIX and `%USERPROFILE%` on Windows)
+- Global configuration files can be placed in `~/.config/markdownlint-cli2/` (or `$XDG_CONFIG_HOME/markdownlint-cli2/` if the `XDG_CONFIG_HOME` environment variable is set) to define defaults for all projects on a system.
+  - Global configuration files are loaded first and have the lowest precedence, allowing project-specific configurations to override them.
+  - The same file formats are supported as for local configurations.
+  - Global configuration can be disabled with the `--no-global-config` flag.
+  - If no global configuration files exist, this is not an error.
 - There are two kinds of configuration file (both detailed below):
   - Configuration files like `.markdownlint-cli2.*` allow complete control of `markdownlint-cli2` behavior and are also used by `vscode-markdownlint`.